metabase/metabase/docs/developers-guide.md

 These are the set of tools which are required in order to complete any build of the Metabase code.
 Follow the links to download and install them on your own before continuing.

 1. [Clojure (ttps://clojure.org)](https://clojure.org/guides/getting_started) - install the latest release by following the guide depending on your OS
-2. [Java Development Kit JDK (https://adoptopenjdk.net/releases.html)](https://adoptopenjdk.net/releases.html) - you need to install JDK 8 (to build) and JRE 11 (to run Metabase) - more about [Java versions](./operations-guide/java-versions.md)
+2. [Java Development Kit JDK (https://adoptopenjdk.net/releases.html)](https://adoptopenjdk.net/releases.html) - you need to install JDK 8 (./operations-guide/java-versions.md)
 3. [Node.js (http://nodejs.org/)](http://nodejs.org/) - latest LTS release
 4. [Yarn package manager for Node.js](https://yarnpkg.com/) - latest release of version 1.x - you can install it in any OS by doing `npm install --global yarn`
 5. [Leiningen (http://leiningen.org/)](http://leiningen.org/) - latest release